What does "PK2 Helados" stands for?

 Why this helados doesn't make you feel full and heavy?

-Well we both lived in Mexico for around 20 years, so we had plenty time to memorize the authentic flavors, personally a neighbor used to make and sell "nieve de garrafa" (helado) and i used to see the process.
+Well, me and my wife lived in Mexico for over 20 years.
+We had plenty of time to memorize the authentic flavors, personally a neighbor used to make and sell "nieve de garrafa" (helado) and I used to see the process.
 It was matter of finding the right ingredients and lots of practice.